SMAC-Group/idarps/README.md

 <img src="static/logo_data_analytics.png" align="center" width="450px"/>
 </p>

-# `idar`
+# `idarps`
-Package for class "Modelling and Data Analysis for Pharmaceutical Science" (`idar`, which stands for Introduction to Data Analytics with `R`)
+Package for class "Modelling and Data Analysis for Pharmaceutical Sciences" (`idarps`, which stands for Introduction to Data Analytics with `R` for Pharmaceutical Science)

 # Installation
-You can install `idar` from github with:
+You can install `idarps` from github with:

 ```
 # install.packages("devtools")
-devtools::install_github("SMAC-Group/idar")
+devtools::install_github("SMAC-Group/idarps")
 ```

 # Loading data
-`idar` proposes various dataset to work with.
+`idarps` proposes various datasets to work with.
 Namely,

 - `bronchitis`
 - `codex`